galtproject/galtproject-docs/whitepaper/en/Whitepaper.md

 <p align="center"> <img src="https://raw.githubusercontent.com/galtproject/galtproject-docs/master/whitepaper/images/Artboard1.png" alt="Arbitrators"/></p>

 ### Arbitrators Governance groups
 In general, there are some technological restrictions in the current Ethereum that limit a possible maximum number of the Arbitrators.
 Also, there is a limit on the number of claims that can be considered by the Arbitrators during a specific period of time.
-So, to make this system scalable and facilitate operation with a large number of users, we should divide GALT Holders, Property Owners, Arbitrators, and Oracles into separate groups.
+So, to make this system scalable and facilitate operation with a large number of users, we should divide Arbitrators and Oracles into separate groups.
 The most obvious solution is to combine according to the geographical principle.
-There can be an unlimited number of Governance groups.
-In each group, the GALT holders, Property Owners, and Oracles vote to elect the Arbitrators.
+There can be an unlimited number of such groups.
+In each group, the GALT holders vote to elect the Arbitrators.
 The Arbitrators deposit GALT as a deposit and provide their service in this group.
 ![Governance groups](https://raw.githubusercontent.com/galtproject/galtproject-docs/master/whitepaper/images/Artboard17.png)
 In addition to voting for the Arbitrators, by voting, the members of the group determine such parameters as: